-To stop an ongoing backup or restore operation, run the below command:
+To stop an ongoing backup or express backup or restore operation, run the below command:

-You can view the backup or restore log files by running the below command:
+You can view the backup or express backup or restore log files by running the below command:

 Logout from your IBackup account

 To end the logged in session for your IBackup account, run the below command:

 User must logout (optional) from the account to avoid any unauthorized access to their IBackup account.
 After logout, user needs to login again to perform most of the operations.

 Note: Your scheduled backup or restore job will run even after you log out.

 Updating your script bundle

 Every script when gets executed displays a header which provide details of logged in IBackup account.
 Same header also displays information on any newly available script bundle.